TAP-GGC/NinjaTurtles/Documents/tutorial/CS FIRST/CS First Walkthrough.md

 The files can be found in the code folder of this repository or accessed directly through the highlighted text above.

-Click on 'view raw' to download (make sure to download a copy to a flash drive if your Classroom doesn’t have access to Google Drive/OneDrive!)
+Click on the files, then click 'view raw' to download (make sure to download a copy to a flash drive if your Classroom doesn’t have access to Google Drive/OneDrive!)

 ### Step 2.
 Uploading to CS First